Conference Overview: A few general things to keep in mind

 Do not leave early.
 NACA is very serious about this.
 This will help keep the energy in the Campus Activities Marketplace and keep traffic in your booth.
 Anytime there is any empty booth in your aisle, it makes that aisle less attractive to school members.

 The Block Booking process increases business opportunities by allowing associate members to gain exposure to a variety of additional markets while saving in touring costs because of the close proximity of performance dates to each other.
 Associate members are able to concentrate their marketing efforts by working directly with the campus program "decision-makers" in a relaxed, supportive and vibrant atmosphere while on-site at the conference.
 When an associate member books a date through Block Booking, the results are more logical routing, increased business volume and lower overhead in travel expenses.
 Block Booking is a direct and visible benefit of being an NACA member.

-The Block Booking process helps illustrate the strength and importance of the college market in the entertainment industry and serves both showcasing and non-showcasing associate members as agents in CAMP represent thousands of acts on-site.
+The Block Booking process helps illustrate the strength and importance of the college market in the entertainment industry and serves both showcasing and non-showcasing associate members as agents in the Campus Activities Marketplace represent thousands of acts on-site.
 Additionally, Block Booking helps increase communication and cooperation between schools and associate members.

 Other Aspects of the Conference

 Showcases: This is where you will see the acts chosen to perform by the showcase selection committee.
 They will be comedians, variety artists, acoustic musicians, bands, lecturers, etc. It is always good to see what the school members are enjoying, so you can better judge what they will think of YOU.